Interquartile Range (IQR) – Calculations & Graphs

 Interquartile-range-Definition

-Used to describe where the central point of a given set of data lies compared to its extremes, the interquartile range is an essential component that is widely used in statistics.
-Classed as a form of statistical dispersion, it is also sometimes called the mid-spread or the H-spread.
-In this guide, you will find a thorough representation of how to calculate the interquartile range of a set of data, how to illustrate it, and discover some practical applications that it can be put to.
+There are many different measures and characteristics to gain an overview of your research data.
+The interquartile range is an essential component that is widely used in statistics, used to describe where the central point of a given set of data lies compared to its extremes.
+In this guide, you will find a thorough representation of how to calculate the interquartile range of a dataset, how to illustrate it, and discover some practical applications that it can be put to.

 Definition: Interquartile range